dagbjorn/microcoffeeoncloud/README.md

 #### Running load tests in Scala IDE

 During development of simulation classes, it is very handy to test scenarios in the IDE.
-To accomplish this, create a Run Configuration as follows:
+To accomplish this, create a Run Configuration like the following example shows:

 Run Configurations... > Scala Application > New
+* Name: LocationApiTest
 * Main
-  - Name: LocationApiTest
   - Project: microcoffeeoncloud-gatlingtest
   - Main class: io.gatling.app.Gatling
 * Arguments